 The reopening of Cafe Sbisa, the century-old brasserie on Decatur Street, is big news on lots of fronts.
-First of all, the place is an atmospheric stunner, with original wood, intimate balcony and patio dining and a staircase that harks back to a golden age.
-Chef Alfred Singleton, who worked his way up from busboy to chef until Katrina devastated the restaurant, is now back in the kitchen.
-And more than that, Singleton, who has spent the past decade working at restaurants including Dickie Brennan's Steakhouse, is also a partner with owner Craig Napoli, whose seafood business assures the freshest gulf catch on the seafood-centric menu.
+Closed for a year during the pandemic, it reopened in March, a tribute to chef/co-owner Albert Singleton's grit and vision.
+The place is an atmospheric stunner, with original wood, intimate balcony and patio dining and a staircase that harks back to a golden age.
+Singleton, who worked his way up from busboy to chef until Katrina devastated the restaurant, is back in the kitchen, a partner with owner Craig Napoli, whose seafood business assures the freshest gulf catch on the seafood-centric menu.
 Outstanding French-Creole cuisine including the likes of blue crabcakes and an amazing turtle soup laced with sherry is served under the watchful eyes of a bawdy George Dureau mural - which somehow survived the mold that bloomed after the flood.
-During Sunday brunch, live jazz fills the restaurant, providing a wonderful ambience for diners who can't wait to get at the diverse menu.
-Choices include Creole classics like crawfish and andouille omelette cheese grits).
-Other brunch possibilities include smoked salmon Benedict and crabmeat omelets.
+Enjoy the likes of crawfish beignets, pasta jambalaya and barbecue shrimp on the second floor balcony overlooking the luscious bar.
+So happy this place made it through.